aleron75/mageres/README.md

 * [netz98 magerun CLI tools for Magento 2](https://github.com/netz98/n98-magerun2) - The swiss army knife for Magento 2 developers
 * [Oh My ZSH Plugin - Magento 2](https://github.com/dambrogia/oh-my-zsh-plugin-magento-2) - Magento 2 auto complete plugin for oh-my-zsh
 * [PhpStorm Magento 2 Plugin](https://github.com/dkvashninbay/magento2plugin) - A plugin for Magento 2 development in the PhpStorm IDE
+* [Vaimo Composer Patches](https://github.com/vaimo/composer-patches) - Applies a patch from a local or remote file to any package that is part of a given composer project.
+Example https://gist.github.com/amenk/908e80748662d896718685c778cd4db4

 ## Security
 * [mage-one.com](https://www.mage-one.com/) - A company which offers Paid security support for Magento 1 after its official End of Support